-Project Name HOME Administration and Monitoring

-Target Area N/A

-Goals Supported N/A

-Needs Addressed N/A

-Funding HOME: \$173,920

-Up to 10 percent of the total HOME grant allocation will be used for reasonable planning and administrative costs associated with the administration of the HOME funds and other related federal requirements.

-Target Date 06/30/2019
+Project Name HOME Administration and Monitoring Target Area N/A Goals Supported N/A Needs Addressed N/A Funding HOME: \$173,920 Description Up to 10 percent of the total HOME grant allocation will be used for reasonable planning and administrative costs associated with the administration of the HOME funds and other related federal requirements.
+Target Date 06/30/2019 Estimate the number and type of families that will benefit from the proposed activities Location Description 200 E. Santa Clara Street, San José, CA 95113 Planned Activities HOME Planning and Administration Fair Housing

-N/A

-• • 200 E. Santa Clara Street, San José, CA 95113

-Planned Activities HOME Planning and Administration Fair Housing